Pages

 At Superthread we use Pages to:

-Superthread Pages support markdown syntax, which you may be familiar with from tools such as Slack.
+Superthread supports markdown, which you may be familiar with from tools such as Slack.

 If you're not familiar with it already, it's designed to allow rapid styling of documents without having to reach for your mouse.
 Here's a little cheat sheet to get you underway.